ibexa/documentation-developer/docs/guide/permission_use_cases.md

 - `content/read`
 - `content/publish`

-You can control what Content items can be uploaded and where using Limitations on the `content/create` and `content/publish` Policies.
+You can control what Content items can be uploaded and where by using Limitations on the `content/create` and `content/publish` Policies.

 A Location Limitation limits the uploading to a specific Location in the tree.
 A Content Type Limitation controls the Content Types that are allowed.